robostheimer/Fun-with-Deduping/README.md

 # Fun-with-Deduping
-Deduping Algorithm that includes unit tesst.
+Deduping Algorithm that includes unit test.

 Dedupes an array of 100K email addresses in less than 100ms.